bgospodinov/bulgarian_dictionary/README.md

 For best results mount /tmp to main memory as tmpfs or ramfs.
 To configure a module, please refer to the respective header file inside inc/.

 The Slovnik dictionary is encrypted as it is not intended for public use.
-This repo is created for my own convenience.
+Add option --no-slovnik to skip augmenting Slovnik into the final artifact.
 If you want to gain access to Slovnik, contact a BTB member at http://bultreebank.org.
 Afterwards, I will provide you with the password to decrypt Slovnik.